DJViau/Law-Notes/README.md

 # law-notes

 Raw notes from class.
-Most views expressed are the courts's.
+Most views expressed belong to the courts.